Netflix/vmaf/resource/doc/conf_interval.md

 Since VDK 1.3.7 (June 2018), we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
 With this method, each VMAF prediction score can be accompanied by a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.

 The CI is a consequence of the fact that the VMAF model is trained on a sample of subjective scores, while the population is unknown.
-The CI is established through [bootstrapping on the prediction residue](http://www.jstor.org/stable/2241979) using the full training data.
-Essentially, it trains multiple models, using "resampling with replacement", on the residue of prediction.
+The CI is established through [bootstrapping](http://www.jstor.org/stable/2241979) using the full training data.
+Essentially, the bootstrapping approach trains multiple models.
 Each of the models will introduce a slightly different prediction.
 The variability of these predictions quantifies the level of confidence -- the more close these predictions, the more confident the prediction using the full data.
 More details can be found in [this](VQEG_SAM_2018_023_VMAF_Variability.pdf) slide deck.

+### Implementation Details of Bootstrapping

+There are two ways to perform bootstrapping on VMAF.
+The first one is called plain/vanilla bootstrapping (b) and the latter one is called residue bootstrapping (rb).
+In the first case, the training data is resampled with replacement to create multiple models and, in the second case, the bootstrapping is performed on the prediction residue.
+For example, vmaf_b_v0.6.3.pkl and vmaf_rb_v0.6.3.pkl are the VMAF models using plain and residue bootstrapping respectively.
+We recommend using plain bootstrapping, e.g., vmaf_b_v0.6.3.pkl.
+While plain bootstrapping tends to produce larger measurement uncertainty compared to its residue counterpart, it is unbiased with respect to the full VMAF model (which uses the full training data).

 ### Run in Command Line